-The cryptographic module supports three distinct "User" roles (Admin, Sensor Operator(s), and 3rd Party SNMP Client(s)) and one "Cryptographic Officer" role (Network Security Platform Manager).
-Table 7 lists the supported operator roles along with their required identification and authentication techniques.
-Table 8 outlines each authentication mechanism and the associated strengths.
+The cryptographic module shall support four distinct "User" roles (Admin, Sensor Operator(s), M-8000 S, and 3rd Party SNMP Client(s)) and one "Cryptographic Officer" (CO) role (Network Security Platform Manager).
+Table 3 lists the supported operator roles along with their required identification and authentication techniques.
+Table 4 outlines each authentication mechanism and the associated strengths.

-Table 7 - Roles and Required Identification and Authentication
+Table 3 - Roles and Required Identification and Authentication

-Role Type of Authentication Authentication Data Admin Role-based operator authentication Username and Password Sensor Operator(s) Role-based operator authentication Username and Password Network Security Platform Manager (Cryptographic Officer) Role-based operator authentication Digital Certificate 3rd Party SNMP Client(s) Role-based operator authentication Username, Privacy and Authentication key
+Role Type of Authentication Authentication Data Admin Role-based authentication Username and Password Sensor Operator(s) Role-based authentication Username and Password Network Security Platform Manager (CO) Role-based authentication Digital Certificate M-8000 S Role-based authentication Shared Secret 3rd Party SNMP Client(s) Role-based authentication Username, Privacy and Authentication key

-Table 8 - Strengths of Authentication Mechanisms
+Table 4 - Strengths of Authentication Mechanisms

 Authentication Mechanism Strength of Mechanism Username and Password (Admin and Sensor Operator(s)) The password is an alphanumeric string of a minimum of fifteen (15) characters chosen from the set of ninety-three (93) printable and human-readable characters.
 Whitespace and "?" are not allowed.
 New passwords are required to include 2 uppercase characters, 2 lowercase characters, 2 numeric characters, and 2 special characters.
-The probability that a random attempt will succeed or a false acceptance will occur is $1/\{(10^2)(26^4)(31^2)(93^7)\}$, which is less than $1/1,000,000$.
+The probability that a random attempt will succeed or a false acceptance will occur is $1/\{(10^2)(26^4)(31^2)(93^7)\}$ which is less than $1/1,000,000$.
 After three (3) consecutive failed authentication attempts, the module will enforce a one (1) minute delay prior to allowing retry.
 Additionally, the module only supports 5 concurrent SSH sessions.
 Thus, the probability of successfully authenticating to the module within one minute through random attempts is (35)/{(10^2)(26^4)(31^2)(93^7)}, which is less than 1/100,000.